Terahertz detection with graphene FETs: photothermoelectric and resistive self-mixing contributions to the detector response: Introduction

-As G-TeraFETs can benefit in principle from two rectification mechanisms being active simultaneously there is a need to understand their respective frequency-dependent contributions to the THz detector signal in order to design and realize the next generation high performance G-TeraFET sensors. \textit{In this Work}, we tackle this topic and present THz characterization of CVD G-TeraFETs by using a methodology that reveals RSM and PTE response contributions independently.
+Since G-TeraFETs can in principle benefit from two rectification mechanisms being active simultaneously, it is necessary to understand their respective frequency-dependent contributions to the THz detector signal in order to design and realize the next generation high-performance G-TeraFET sensors. \textit{In this Work}, we address this issue and present a THz characterization of CVD G-TeraFETs by using a methodology that reveals RSM and PTE response contributions independently.
 This is achieved by comparing photoresponses obtained with symmetric antenna coupling (SAC) and asymmetric antenna coupling (AAC) schemes.
-Our graphene devices were fabricated with a wafer-scale process of Ref. \onlinecite{Generalov2022}, which has been developed to improve the reproducibility and scalability of graphene device fabrication and, thereby, enables reliable comparison of neighboring devices with different designs.
-We show that the detector sensitivity of the G-TeraFET devices with the SAC design is dominated by the PTE and that their performance is comparable to that of devices with AAC layout.
-For the AAC design, we find that the ratio of the RSM detector signal relative to the PTE one increases strongly with frequency; the ratio is 1:1 a 100~GHz and 1:5 at 1000~GHz.
+Our graphene devices were fabricated by a wafer-scale process of Ref. \onlinecite{Generalov2022}, which was developed to improve the reproducibility and scalability of graphene device fabrication, thus allowing reliable comparison of neighboring devices with different designs.
+We show that the detector sensitivity of the G-TeraFET devices with the SAC design is dominated by the PTE and that their performance is comparable to that of devices with the AAC layout.
+For the AAC design, we find that the contribution of the RSM to the measured detector signal decreases dramatically with increasing frequency compared to the contribution of the PTE; the ratio is 1:1 at 100~GHz and 1:5 at 1000~GHz.